maeldonoso/neuropolis-x1/README.md

 ### Structure and Environment

-This first extension (X1) of Neuropolis includes fourteen Notebooks, to be run in order:
+This first extension (X1) of Neuropolis includes fourteen Notebooks (followed by a series of supplementary Notebooks), to be run in order:

 1. fMRI Preprocessing
 2. EEG Preprocessing